scsm-ua/kirtan-guide-en/songs/jaya-radhe-jaya-krishna-jaya-vrindavan.md

     jaya jayojvala-rasa sarva-rasa-sār parakīyā-bhāve jāhā vrajete prachār

-All glories, all glories to the mellow of conjugal love, which is the most excellent of all rasas and is prop- agated in Vraja by Śrī Krishna in the form of the divine *parakīyā-bhāva* [paramour love].
+All glories, all glories to the mellow of conjugal love, which is the most excellent of all rasas and is propagated in Vraja by Śrī Krishna in the form of the divine *parakīyā-bhāva* [paramour love].

 #### 11

     śrī-jāhnavā-pāda-padma koriyā smaraṇ dīna kṛṣṇadāsa kohe nāma-saṅkīrtan

-Remembering the lotus feet of Lord Nityānan- da’s consort, Śrī Jāhnavā Devī, this very fallen and lowly Krishnadās sings the saṅkīrtan of the Holy Name.
+Remembering the lotus feet of Lord Nityānanda’s consort, Śrī Jāhnavā Devī, this very fallen and lowly Krishnadās sings the saṅkīrtan of the Holy Name.